Statue of Gen. Robert E. Lee comes down in Virginia capital

 Associated Press

 RICHMOND, Va.
-(AP) — A crowd erupted in cheers and song Wednesday as workers hoisted one of the nation’s largest Confederate monuments off a pedestal where the figure of Gen. Robert E. Lee towered over Virginia’s capital city for more than a century.
+(AP) — One of the nation’s largest Confederate monuments came down Wednesday as workers removed a figure of Gen. Robert E. Lee that towered over Virginia’s capital city for more than a century and became a target of protesters seeking to abolish symbols of racial injustice.

-The statue was lowered to the ground just before 9 a.m., after a construction worker who strapped harnesses around Lee and his horse lifted his arms in the air and counted, “Three, two, one!” to jubilant shouts from hundreds of people.
+A crowd of onlookers erupted in cheers and song as the massive figure was lowered to the ground.
+A construction worker who strapped harnesses around Lee and his horse lifted his arms in the air and counted, “Three, two, one!” to jubilant shouts from hundreds of people.
 A work crew then began cutting it into pieces.

 “Any remnant like this that glorifies the lost cause of the Civil War, it needs to come down,” said Gov. Ralph Northam, who called it “hopefully a new day, a new era in Virginia.”
 The Democrat said the statue represented “more than 400 years of history that we should not be proud of.”